czjghost/AFS/README.md

 # AFS (Adaptive Focus Shifting algorithm)
-Official implementation of the paper [[New Insights on Relieving Task-Recency Bias for Online Class Incremental Learning]](https://arxiv.org/abs/2302.08243).
+Official implementation of the paper [[New Insights on Relieving Task-Recency Bias for Online Class Incremental Learning]](https://arxiv.org/abs/2302.08243) ((TCSVT 2023)).

 The backbone of project mainly refers to [online-continual-learning](https://github.com/RaptorMai/online-continual-learning).